The Celtic Seaways

 (The excursion is part of the excursion package and is not included in the price of the trip).

-The afternoon is free in Kirkwall before the evening departure north to the Shetland Islands and Lerwich.
+The afternoon is free in Kirkwall before the evening departure north to the Shetland Islands and Lerwick.

-Shetland Islands: The harbor and fishing town of Lerwich
+Shetland Islands: The harbor and fishing town of Lerwick

 The journey ends in Aberdeen, Scotland.